oiraqi/cybersecurity/Challenge1.md

 2. [SecurityFocus.com](https://www.securityfocus.com)

 ## Very important
 1. The discovered vulnerabilities shall be kept confidential, i.e. shared with the course instructor only.
-Then, the student and the course instructor shall share the vulnerabilities with ITS.
+Then, the learner and the course instructor shall share the vulnerabilities with IT department.
-2. The student shall not try to exercise the discovered vulnerabilities.
+2. The learner shall not try to exercise the discovered vulnerabilities.